datascientest-fastAPI-project-group-25/fastAPI-project-app/docs/development/makefile.md

 ## Overview

+**The Makefile is the central interface for all aspects of our project.** It serves as the primary and recommended way to interact with the codebase throughout its entire lifecycle - from initial setup and development to testing, deployment, and maintenance.

+All team members should use the Makefile commands for consistency, rather than running individual tools directly.
+This ensures that everyone follows the same workflows and processes, reducing errors and improving productivity.

 The Makefile system is organized into several sections, each handling a specific aspect of the project:

 - Core Development